 If you are shipping your gift: Just be aware, nail polishes and polish removers are considered hazmat and cannot be shipped via air.
 I’ve shipped a single nail polish and told the postal worker at the counter that there was nail polish, she said as long as it was wrapped well enough it should be okay.
 But opt for ground shipping just to be on the safe side!

 This post is not sponsored by any brand, however, it does contain many affiliate links to Amazon.
 I’m not just selling you stuff, I’m giving you legitimate advice too!
+Update: These affiliate links no longer give me any revenue.
+My Amazon Affiliates account was cancelled.
+Therefore, clicking on them no longer pays me any money.
+But please make a purchase if you want to!
+I just don’t get credit is all!

 The links to other websites are not affiliate links.
 They are brands/products I just chose by myself.